-Mary Church Terrell was born in Memphis, Tennessee on September 23, 1863.
-She earned her Bachelors and Masters degrees at Oberlin College during the 1880s, and taught in Ohio and Washington, DC.
+Mary Church Terrell (1863-1954) earned her Bachelor’s and Master’s degrees at Oberlin College during the 1880s and taught in Ohio and Washington, DC.
 Following the completion of her graduate degree, Mary Church traveled and studied languages abroad.
-In 1890, she returned to Washington, where she taught at M Street High School.
-In October 1891, she married fellow teacher Robert A. Terrell.
-He was a lawyer and became the first African American judge in the DC municipal court.
+In 1890, she returned to DC, where she taught at M Street High School.
+In October 1891, she married fellow teacher Robert H. Terrell (1857-1925).
+He was an attorney and the second African American to serve as a justice of the peace in Washington, DC.

-The house is a simplified version of the Victorian style.
-Many simplified Victorian residences were built in Washington at the turn of the 20th century.
-The Terrells' purchase of the home was instrumental in integrating LeDroit Park.
-The house is a National Historic Landmark, listed on the National Register of Historic Places, and a contributing structure to the LeDroit Park Historic District.
+In their time living in DC, the Terrells’ purchase of their home was instrumental in integrating LeDroit Park.
+Today, the house is a National Historic Landmark, listed on the National Register of Historic Places, and a contributing structure to the LeDroit Park Historic District.

 DC Inventory: May 21, 1975